backstage/backstage/docs/architecture-decisions/adr004-module-export-structure.md

 title: "ADR004: Module Export Structure"
 description: Architecture Decision Record (ADR) log on Module Export Structure
 ---
 ## Context

 With a growing number of exports of packages like `@backstage/core`, it is becoming more and more difficult to answer questions such as

-> Is the export in this module also exported by the package?
+&gt; Is the export in this module also exported by the package?

 or

-> What is exported from this directory?
+&gt; What is exported from this directory?

 We currently do not use any pattern for how to structure exports.
 There is a mix of package-level re-exports deep into the directory tree, shallow re-exports for